The Expendables (2010 film): Box office

 The film made its US debut at 3,270 theaters with approximately 4,300 screens, which earned it the #10 spot on the list of the "Biggest Independent Releases of All Time" at Box Office Mojo and the #16 spot on their list of top opening weekends for August.
 It earned $34.8 million in its opening weekend and took the #1 position in the U.S. box office.
 On the day of its release, the film earned $13.3 million in sales, exceeding the $9.7 million sum from the debut of the last previous summer action film The A-Team.

 Brandon Gray of Box Office Mojo stated that the film "took a commanding lead in its debut", compared to competing films Eat Pray Love and Scott Pilgrim vs. the World.
 Ben Fritz of the Los Angeles Times stated that the "over-the-top shoot-'em-up" opened to a "very strong" reception.
 As well, he described it as "a crowd-pleaser even if critics didn't take to it."
 Research by Lionsgate found that between 38% and 40% of the film's viewers were female.
 The results were unexpected, for a film thought to have limited appeal to female filmgoers.

 The Expendables remained at the top position in the U.S. box office during its second weekend, earning a weekend total of nearly $17 million.

-The film went on to gross $103.1 million in the United States, and $171.4 million in other territories, for a worldwide gross to $274.5 million.
+The film went on to gross $103.1 million in the United States, and $171.4 million in other territories, for a worldwide gross total of $274.5 million.